Get Help Today(855) 593-1695

-The Long-Term Consequences of Methadone Use
+The Long-Term Effects Of Methadone Use

-Despite the fact that Methadone is relatively milder Opioid drug, it’s important to realize that it is still a narcotic with a high risk of abuse and addiction.
+Despite the fact that Methadone is a relatively mild Opioid drug, it’s important to realize that it is still a Narcotic with a high risk of abuse and addiction.
 When a person takes Methadone in any form, they run the risk of developing a physical dependence on the drug.
 Methadone addiction can develop through both illicit use, which is any use without a prescription, and intentional misuse of the drug, (i.e., taking more than is prescribed or combining the drug with other substances of abuse).
 An addiction to any substance can have incredibly dangerous effects on a person, and an addiction to Methadone is no different.
 Long-term use of the drug can cause irreversible damage to a person’s nerves, liver, and even brain.

 The long-term consequences of Methadone use are much like those of other Opioids, including: